JoseLeonardoRobles/DM__AFS_Fetching_Piggyback/README.md

 ## Description
 Automatization process.

-Run an executable Python via urllib and make requests to the server:
+Run an executable Python script via urllib and make requests to the server:

 1. -urllib